ehalsmer/React-Todo/README.md

 ## Instructions

-[ ] Your job is to write the components to complete the Todo List application.
+[x] Your job is to write the components to complete the Todo List application.
-[ ] Your todo list should be fully functional and you should design it however you'd like.
+[/] Your todo list should be fully functional and you should design it however you'd like.
 Feel free to get creative here.
 I have supplied a gif for you to see what the MVP functionality is.

 ![Todo App MVP](todo.gif)

-[ ] Your todo data should be an array of objects that look a lot like this:
+ Your todo data should be an array of objects that look a lot like this:

 ```js
 [